2017-2018 Catalog > Undergraduate Studies

 To determine the EFC, the calculation formula used is the Federal Need Analysis set by the U.S. Department of Education.
 Factors that are taken into consideration include: family size, number of students in college, income and assets of both the student and parents and the age of the oldest parent.

-After financial need is determined, the Office of Financial Aid can begin to put together a financial aid “package.”
-Each student’s financial situation is different, so each financial aid package is unique.
-A financial aid package will include one or more types of financial aid.
-The most common types of financial aid include: scholarships, grants, loans and work-study.
+After financial need is determined, the Office of Financial Aid can begin to put together a financial award “package.”
+Each student’s financial situation is different, so each package is unique.
+An award package will include one or more types of financial aid.
+The most common types include: scholarships, grants, loans and work-study.

-Students who qualify for financial aid are notified in the form of a financial aid award letter.
+Students who qualify for financial aid are notified in the form of a financial award letter.

-This award letter is sent to admitted students in the spring prior to the academic year for which financial assistance is sought.
+Typically, this award letter is sent to accepted students in their admission packet.
 Continuing students will receive their award letters beginning in April prior to the fall semester upon receipt of their renewal application for financial aid and any other required documents.

 All financial aid forms are located on the Financial Aid page of the Hood website.